How to Make the Best Critter Friendly Garden

-Our Bird B&B Is Full Booked Every Summer
+Our Bird B&B Is Fully Booked Each Summer

-Some years ago I bought these bird houses from a little boy and I put them down somewhere and forgot all about them.
-Until I came across them this spring and then we put them up a shelf and painted the roofs blue.
+Some years ago I bought these bird houses from a little boy who had made them at summer camp.
+We put them up on a shelf and painted the roofs.
 It took a while before the first guests arrived.
-They checked the premises and then one day we actually had a guest in our Bird B&B. I hope they will spread the word beak to beak and then maybe we will have a full booking next year.
-It was rather late in breeding season when we put them up.
+They checked the premises and then one day we actually had a guest in our Bird B&B. I'm sure they spread the word beak to beak because the next and following years we had all houses fully booked.

-Some Ideas for Using Wood in Your Critter Garden - Great Environmental GardeningClick thumbnail to view full-size
+Some Ideas for Using Wood in Your Garden - a Home for Many Insects and BirdsClick thumbnail to view full-size

-Some of our pollard willows suffered from a bacterial disease of which I don't know the English name, but it's caused by bacteria called Brenneria salicis .
+Some of our pollard willows suffered from a bacterial disease of which I don't know the English name, but it's caused by a bacterium called Brenneria salicis .

 It's a bacterium in the ground and when all elements are perfect it pops up and attacks even old willows.
 There's no cure for it alas and there's nothing we can do to prevent it or cure it.
 The willow dies within a short time.